-The function of this muscle is to aid swallowing and speaking by depressing the hyoid bone and larynx, as well as to maintain the a low pressure in the internal jugular vein by tensing the carotid sheeth.
+The function of this muscle is to depress the hyoid bone and larynx and reestablish breathing following the act of swallowing.
+In addition, the omohyoid muscle maintains a low pressure in the internal jugular vein by tensing the carotid sheeth.

 This article will discuss the anatomy and function of the omohyoid muscle.